openframeworks/ofBook/02_cplusplus_basics/chapter.md

 ![Figure 15.
 Bell Labs punch card from the mid-1960s, courtesy of Lucent](img/bell1.gif "Figure 15.
 Bell Labs punch card from the mid-1960s, courtesy of Lucent")

 Thompson and Ritchie initiated the development of the Unix operating system in effort to improve these original problems (and provide a useful jig with which they could create their game "Space Travel").
 Part of what made Unix attractive was that its heart was written in C, instead of the lower level assembly language - and that made it more portable.
+Back then, every new machine invented needed to have an assembly language specific to it - that was always the first job of its users.
+Because Thompson and Ritche ported Unix over to C, it made Unix very portable - giving it a very good chance to spread virally.
 The birth of the C language happened along-side the birth of Unix.
 Hence, the present-day ubiquity of Unix-like OSes may explain the importance of C and its derivative languages.

 A decade later, Bjarne Stroustrup created a new strain of the C language in order to update it with a new paradigm called *object oriented programming* which introduces an intermediary container between the function and its program called a *class*.
 The class system allows a program to do special skateboard tricks that you can read about in the ***OOPS!*** chapter.
 Since C++ is close enough to C, compiling compatibly with it (if you know what you're doing), C++ rides the popularity of C and Unix.
 C++ gets its name because putting `++` after something in C means adding 1 to it (or *incrementing* it).
 C++ is the C language, plus one paradigm.
 C++ is considered by many to be the most popular programming language of all time.